Parties & Openings

 The Norman Rockwell Museum’s Blessed 40th Birthday Party

 It sometimes seems that every resident of Stockbridge over the age of 40 has an anecdote about posing for Norman Rockwell, which may be why the Norman Rockwell Museum‘s supporters feel such a deep bond with the place.
-Hundreds of them of all ages showed up on Thursday, July 9, to celebrate the museum’s 40th anniversary, pay homage to the three women who founded the museum—trustees emereti Lila W. Berle, Jane P. Fitzpatrick and Norma G. Ogden—and congratulate Peter Rockwell, the illustrator’s youngest son, on the opening of Fantastical Faces of Peter Rockwell: A Sculptor’s Retrospective.
-Some of Norman Rockwell’s great-granchildren were at the party, and so was Governor Deval Patrick who gave a speech honoring the founders.
+Hundreds of them of all ages showed up on Thursday, July 9 to celebrate the museum’s 40th anniversary, pay homage to the three women who founded the museum—trustees emereti Lila W. Berle, Jane P. Fitzpatrick and Norma G. Ogden—and congratulate Peter Rockwell, the illustrator’s youngest son, on the opening of Fantastical Faces of Peter Rockwell: A Sculptor’s Retrospective.
+Some of Norman Rockwell’s great-grandchildren were at the party, and so was Governor Deval Patrick who gave a speech honoring the founders.
 There were tethered hot-air balloon rides for the adventuresome and several people claim to have seen flying nuns.

 The sculptor Peter Rockwell, who lives in Rome, is flanked by Sister Jadwiga, Mother Praxedes (who has carved stone with Rockwell in Italy), and Mother Lioba, who live, work and pray at the Abbey of Regina Laudis in Bethlehem, CT.